tubemogul/puppet-maxscale/README.markdown

 ###Using a custom package repository

-If you want to us a custom APT package repository, you can use the [`repo_custom_url`](#repo_custom_url) parameter.
+If you want to use a custom APT package repository, you can use the [`repo_custom_url`](#repo_custom_url) parameter.

 In this case you will want also to set the